Edit this page

 X-Up-Target: .menu

 The server may choose to optimize its response by only render only the HTML for the .menu fragment.
-It responds with the following HTTP:
+It responds with the HTTP seen below.
+Note that it includes a Vary header indicating that the X-Up-Target header has influenced the response body:

 Vary: X-Up-Target